hashicorp-services/tfm/site/docs/index.md

 !!! warning ""
     Note: This CLI is in pre-alpha release and currently does not have official support!

-    TFM is currently being tested internally and is not for external customer use cases yet.
+    TFM is currently being developed and tested internally and is not for external customer use cases yet.

     Please reach out to one of our listed [contact methods](#contacts).